GateballScores/GateballScores.Help.Content/site/help/tournament-manager.md

 - Enter the scorers email address.
 - Click the **Add Scorer** button.

-The scorer must have a {{domain}} account before you can them to you tournament.
+The scorer must have a gateballscores.com account before you can them to you tournament.

 ### Editing